 - Create a list of allowed and prohibited USB devices

-- Get notifications and automatically block the connection of prohibited USB devices
+- Get notifications on and automatically block the connection of prohibited USB devices

-Syteca supports monitoring of almost any device connecting via a USB interface, including mass storage devices, Windows portable devices, modems and network adapters, wireless connection devices, and audio and video devices.
+Syteca’s USB connection monitoring supports almost any device connecting via a USB interface, including mass storage devices, Windows portable devices, modems and network adapters, wireless connection devices, as well as audio and video devices.

 9. Incident response policy